Deirdre (song)

 "Deirdre" is a song by the American rock band the Beach Boys from their 1970 album Sunflower.
-Believed to be written primarily by Bruce Johnston, it is a love song named after the sister of one of his ex-girlfriends, and is one of his two main song contributions on the album, the other being "Tears in the Morning".
-Although Johnson has claimed that co-writer Brian Wilson's contributions were minimal, Beach Boys historians Andrew G. Doe and John Tobler have asserted that the song was "developed from a musical theme first used in 'We're Together Again,'" a 1968 composition credited to Brian and unrelated singer Ron Wilson.
+Written primarily by Bruce Johnston, it is a love song named after the sister of one of his ex-girlfriends, and is one of his two song contributions on the album, the other being "Tears in the Morning".
+Johnston has claimed that co-writer Brian Wilson's contributions were limited to a few lyrics, although music historians Andrew G. Doe and John Tobler wrote in 2004 that "Deirdre" had been "developed from a musical theme first used in 'We're Together Again,'" a 1968 composition credited to Brian Wilson and singer Ron Wilson (no relation).

 In 1971, "Deirdre" was issued as the B-side of the "Long Promised Road" single.
 The single never charted in the US or the UK.
 In 1977, Johnston rerecorded the song for his solo album Going Public.
-The song was released by CBS in the UK as a single in 1977 (with "Thank You Baby" – also from the album – on the B-side) but although it got some airplay, it never charted.
-In addition to Deirdre, the album Going Public also featured "Disney Girls" and "Pipeline", which later became singles.
-Like the rest of the Album, Deirdre was produced by Gary Usher, who had produced numerous surf group albums (including several for the Beach Boys) and had also produced multiple albums for The Byrds.

 Background

-"Deirdre" was named after the sister of one of Johnston's ex-girlfriends.
+"Deirdre" was named after the sister of one of Bruce Johnston's ex-girlfriends (and may also have alluded to Deirdre Shaw, the daughter of Angela Lansbury and a onetime peripheral member of the Manson Family).
 Biographer Timothy White described the song as "a stroll-tempo devotional to an idealized, red-haired goddess; its stippled use of flutes plus the spacey filtering and compression techniques in the vocal mixes giving the track a celestial grandeur."

-Wilson's contributions were limited to four lines in the lyrics.
+In an undated interview with the New Musical Express, Johnston credited Brian with only contributing four lines to the lyrics to "Deirdre".
 Asked about the song in 2013, Johnston explained:

 The song was recorded at Gold Star Studios on February 21 and March 21, 1969.
 In 2021, the instrumental track was included on the band's box set Feel Flows.